Janelle Pierzina

-Janelle Marie Pierzina (born January 10, 1980) is an American reality show personality known for her appearances on the sixth, seventh, fourteenth, and twenty-second seasons of the reality show Big Brother and the thirty-first season of The Amazing Race.
+Janelle Marie Pierzina (born January 10, 1980) is an American reality show personality known for her appearances on the sixth, seventh, fourteenth, and twenty-second seasons of the reality show Big Brother, the thirty-first season of The Amazing Race, and the second season of The Traitors.
 In 2022, Pierzina was a co-winner of the USA Network competition series Snake in the Grass.

-Biography

-Before appearing on Big Brother, Pierzina was an actress, model, and cocktail waitress.